hugoklok12/nvim-intro/README.md

 ```

 ## Configuration
-You can customize the intro logo(adding your own will overwrite the default one)
+You can customize the intro logo(adding your own will overwrite the default one).
-along with the ability to set the color and starting a scratch buffer instead.
+It is possible to change it's color, make a scratch buffer appear at the start
+instead of a regular one and you can set custom highlights using matched to
+highlight parts of the logo.
 Please keep all the lines in the intro option the same length, as it may cause unexpected results.

 minintro comes with these defaults: